How to Make Applesauce – Two Ways for Smooth or Chunky Sauce

 Even if a recipe doesn’t call for applesauce, you can use it in baking to replace some of the fat.

-To lower the fat in baked goods.
-Use applesauce to replace some of the butter, margarine or oil in your favourite recipes.
+Use applesauce in baked goods to lower the fat.
+Replace some of the butter, margarine or oil in your favourite recipes.
 Replace half the amount of fat in a recipe with an equal amount of applesauce, eg. if a recipe says 1 cup of oil, use ½ cup oil and ½ cup applesauce.

 Need More Apple Recipes?